le-chartreux/modern-python/code/pep-8-compliance.md

-# PEP-8 compliance
+# PEP 8 compliance

-[PEP-8](https://peps.python.org/pep-0008/) is a set of rules for writing Pythonic code.
+[PEP 8](https://pep8.org/) is a set of rules for writing Pythonic code.
 To ensure that the code adheres to these rules, you can use a static analysis tool called a [linter](https://en.wikipedia.org/wiki/Lint_(software)).
-While two most commonly used Python linters are [pylint](https://pypi.org/project/pylint/) and [flake-8](https://flake8.pycqa.org/en/latest/), I prefer to use a different one: [Ruff](#ruff).
+While the two most commonly used Python linters are [pylint](https://pypi.org/project/pylint/) and [flake-8](https://flake8.pycqa.org/en/latest/), I prefer to use a different one: [Ruff](#ruff).

 ## Ruff